Scroll down for full calendar of events

 Bingocize

-Bingocize is our newest evidence-based workshop that combines the classic BINGO game with exercise and information about nutrition, and/or falls prevention.
-Bingocize is led by a trained workshop leader twice a week (60 minute sessions) for 10 weeks.
+Bingocize combines the classic BINGO game with exercise and information about nutrition, and/or falls prevention.
+Bingocize is led by a trained workshop leader twice a week (45-60 minute sessions) for 10 weeks.
 Win prizes, make new friends, and get healthy today!
 Because the workshop gradually builds strength and complexity, it is recommended to attend a minimum of 15 of the 20 sessions.

 We are looking for Host Sites and Volunteer Leaders to help us share these programs!
 Is that you?

-Choose any of our evidence-based workshops - Tai Ji Quan: Moving for Better Balance, Bingocize, and Powerful Tools for Caregivers.
+Choose either of our evidence-based workshops - Tai Chi for Arthritis and Fall Prevention or Bingocize.

 Benefits to becoming a Host Site or Volunteer Leader: